al3ra8e628/eshop-rest-api/docs/Dockerization.md

 to remove active container by id
 5- docker exec -it da0fdd2d1862 bash
 to open a shell session inside the container.
+6- docker logs container_id
+to print the container logs
+6- docker logs -f container_id
+to print the container logs with following to print any new execution logs.
+7- to build docker image from docker Dockerfile docker build -t image-name:image-tag .

+docker build -t items-management:v1.0.0 .

 3- pull and run postgres db by docker.